pruthvicharan47/charan/README.md

-# Learn how to package and distribute your Python 3.x project
+# How to package a Python 3.x project?

 Detailed documentation of setup utilities maintained by [Python org](https://packaging.python.org/en/latest/distributing/)